volontariato internazionale, antirazzismo, pace, diritti

 .

 Jitpurphedi community is located in Tarakeshwor Municipality, on the outskirts of Kathmandu District.
-It is 10-15 km from the main ring road to Balaju, Kathmandu, covered with hills, fields, and woods.
+It is about 10-15 km from the main ring road to Balaju, Kathmandu, surrounded by hills, fields, and woods.

 The volunteers will stay with the host family/hostel identified by VIN.
 The living facilities are simple and basic.
 Male and female volunteers will share the same living area with separate rooms.
 The volunteers sleep on simple beds/mattresses.
 Please bring your sleeping bag